NavyaG-lab/Tech-writer/squad/data-infra/hausmeister.md

 ### Handling Alerts/Issues
 Check [the runbook](https://github.com/nubank/data-platform-docs/blob/master/on-call_runbook.md) for how to handle the raised alert.

-Common maintainance operations are listed in the [Ops HOWTO document](https://github.com/nubank/data-platform-docs/blob/master/ops_how_to.md).
+Common maintenance operations are listed in the [Ops HOWTO document](https://github.com/nubank/data-platform-docs/blob/master/ops_how_to.md).
 Consider contributing back to it if you come across a repeated task that is worth sharing.

 Before handling an issue, be sure to go through the [Data Incident Response Checklist](https://github.com/nubank/data-platform-docs/blob/master/etl_operators/incident_response_checklist.md).